 The best way to protect your data from loss while converting FAT32 to NTFS is to create a backup in advance.

-You can also use the Convert to NTFS feature in EaseUS Partition or CMD conversion command as shown on this page for help.
-No data loss will happen in using either method.
+You can also use the Convert to NTFS feature in EaseUS Partition Master Free or CMD conversion command as shown on this page for help.
+No data loss will happen by using either method.

 4. How do I change my USB from FAT32 to NTFS without formatting?

-The ways to change the USB from FAT32 to NTFS are similar to the provided ones on this page.
-If you prefer a conversion method rather than formatting, both the Convert to NTFS feature in EaseUS Partition Master and CMD conversion command as recommended on this page can all help.
+The ways to change the USB from FAT32 to NTFS are similar to the ones provided on this page.
+If you prefer a conversion method rather than formatting, both the Convert to NTFS feature in EaseUS Partition Master Free and the CMD conversion command as recommended on this page can all help.

-Using EaseUS Partition Master: Connect USB to PC > Run EaseUS Partition Master and right-click USB > Select "Convert to NTFS" > Execute the operation.
+- Using EaseUS Partition Master Free: Connect USB to PC > Run EaseUS Partition Master and right-click USB > Select "Convert to NTFS" > Execute the operation.

 How Can We Help You